A benchmark for computational analysis of animal behavior, using animal-borne tags: Methods

 where for each behavioral class index $j\in \{1,\dots, C\},$

 Here, $\operatorname{TP}_j, \operatorname{FP}_j,$ and $\operatorname{FN}_j$ denote, respectively, the number of sampled time steps correctly predicted to be of class $c_j$ (true positives), the number incorrectly predicted to be of class $c_j$ (false positives), and the number incorrectly predicted to be not of class $c_j$ (false negatives).
 Precision, recall, and F1 range between 0 and 1, with 1 reflecting optimal performance.
 After computing these scores for each individual, we calculate the average taken across all individuals in the test set.

-For a behavioral class $c$, the recall score measures the proportion of timepoints in $c$ that also were predicted correctly to be $c$.
-Therefore, for a single behavioral class, recall can be perfect (equal 1) if the model predicts all timepoints to be $c$.
-On the other hand, precision measures the proportion of correct predictions among all timepoints predicted to be $c$.
-Therefore, for a single behavioral class, precision can be perfect (equal 1) if the model predicts no timepoints to be $c$.
-The F1 score combines precision and recall with equal weighting, by taking the harmonic mean of the two scores.

-We do not use prediction accuracy, as this measure is highly influenced by annotation imbalance.
-For example, in the Rattlesnake test set~\cite{desantisIntegrativeFrameworkLongTerm2020}, 92 percent of the sampled time steps have the annotation $l_t = \textit{Not Moving}$.
-A model whose output is $\tilde{l}_t = \textit{Not Moving}$ for all $x_t$ will have accuracy of $.92$.
-While this is close to the optimum of $1$, it reflects no real predictive ability of the model.

-Taking inspiration from human speech recognition~\cite{ludusanBridgingGapSpeech}, we considered including additional evaluation metrics.
-For example, we experimented with metrics intended to measure how well a model predicts the exact moments in which an individual transitions from one behavioral state to a different behavioral state.
-We also explored metrics intended to measure how well a model predicts behavior at coarser time scales (analogous to spoken term discovery metrics~\cite{zerospeechlessons}).
-However, in some datasets included in BEBE, there are few recorded transitions between behaviors with known annotations, making it difficult to locate the exact moments when an individual switches behavioral states.
-As a result, we found these speech-inspired metrics to be unreliable indicators of model performance.

-In addition to precision, recall, and F1 score, we compute confusion matrices for model predictions (see examples in Figure~\ref{supplement_confusion_matrices} and full set online).
+In addition to precision, recall, and F1 score, we compute confusion matrices for model predictions (see examples in Figures~\ref{supplement_confusion_matrices_crnn} and~\ref{supplement_confusion_matrices_rf}, with full set available at \url{https://zenodo.org/records/7947104}).

-\paragraph{Evaluation Metrics: Time Scale Ratio} In order to characterize how well a model's predictions reflect the time scale of an animal's behaviors, we introduce a metric called the \textit{time scale ratio} (TSR):

-The mean annotation duration is listed in Table~\ref{summarytable}.
-The mean predicted annotation duration is computed in the same way, but using the predicted annotations $\tilde{l}_t$ rather than the annotations $l_t$.
-We compute the average TSR across individuals in the test set.
-To rank the performance of models on the TSR, we use the absolute value of the reported value, to reflect the magnitude of error.